sanduteo95/Compiler-Construction/README.md

 Recursive calls are possible, as well as simple tuples, which can be assigned, compared and assigned to function arguments as well as returned from functions.
 Lambda functions are also added into the syntax and can be applied to other lambdas and used, similarly to functions, in very complex assignments and in collaboration with let and if statements,

+## Optimisation
+I have implemented the following technqiues in order to optimise our compiler:

+1. Constant propagation
+	- it checks if a variable is set through user input and if so, it doesn't replace it
+	- otherwise, for any known variable and constant, it tries to optimise the entire expression so that the evaluator has to evaluate as few operations as possible
+2. Constant folding:
+	- it evaluates any constants
+3. Function inlining
+	- it checks if the argument of the function includes a print statement and if so, it doesn't apply function inlining at all
+	- otherwise, it replaces the arguments inside the function and attempts to optimise that funciton
+4. Loop unrolling
+	- for while loops as well as for loops (which have been added to my language over the past week)
+	- a maximum unrolling number is set globally, so currently I unroll a loop 5 times before I give up on it

+I have also added a very easy way of counting steps, but not with the help of a monad.
+If you run all the tests, you'll be able to see the number of steps and time required for both the optimised and non-optimised compilers.

+If you run the program with the option "-o" (which isn't compulsory) it'll optimise before it will evaluate, otherwise it will call the evaluator straight away:

 ## Tests
-There are two folders inside the "test" folder, which contain test cases for each part of the assignment.
+There are fours folders now inside the "test" folder, which contain test cases for each part of the assignment.

 Those test cases can be run using the Makefile provided in the main folder.

 The first folder, "part1", contains 10 simple test cases, some of which can't be parsed due to some errors which are more or less easier to spot due to the error messages I have implemented.
 There are two more test cases, a bit more complicated.

 The second folder, "part2", contains another 10 simple test cases and a harder one, which can be evaluated and compared to the expected result inside the "results" folder.

-All this can be done using the Makefile.
+The third folder, "part3", contains 10 medium-difficulty test cases which can be evaluated and compared to the expected result inside the "results" folder.

+The third folder, "part 4", contains 12 edge test cases, used to see if the optimiser does its best at optimising the functions, without changing the result and affecting the evaluator.

 If you want to run your own tests, go back to the "Installation and Build" section to find out how to do this.